fleschutz/PowerShell/Docs/cd-music.md

 ## cd-music.ps1 - Sets the working directory to the user's music folder

-This script changes the working directory to the user's music folder.
+This PowerShell script changes the working directory to the user's music folder.

 ## Parameters
 ```powershell